aakashs07/aakashs07.github.io/index.md

 - Sykes Enterprises, Inc. was acquired by Sitel Group.

 _December_
 - Left Sitel Group.
 I am grateful to the data science team in which I worked as this experience provided me an exposure to AI problems faced by large corporations.
 I started working on data labelling with the Phillipines team, worked on applying topic modeling to extract topics from customer support interactions, developed and deployed keyword extraction tool on Microsoft Azure.
-Towards the end of my tenure here, I worked on overseeing data science modelling services for a major client.
+Towards the end of my tenure here, I worked on overseeing data science modeling services for a UK-based major client.

-- 10th - Accepted job offer by Deception And Truth Analysis (D.A.T.A.).
+- 10th - Accepted job offer by Deception And Truth Analysis (_[D.A.T.A.](https://deceptionandtruthanalysis.com/)_).
 This is a role that I have been waiting for.
 During my Ph.D., I got interested in fake news, misinformation, and deception.
-I feel grateful and excited to join _[D.A.T.A.](https://deceptionandtruthanalysis.com/)_ as this role involves me to make societal contribution.
-My moto for the job is - "To modern day DeceptiCons, this is Autobot in pursuit."
+I feel grateful and excited to join D.A.T.A. as this role involves me to make societal contribution.
+My moto for the job is - "To modern day DeceptiCons, this is Autobot in pursuit.".
 DeceptiCons refer to all deceptive entities.

 ### News about my hobbies/ recreational experiences